 Security Refresher Training is an annual requirement for employees who maintain a United States Government Security Clearance and/or a Sensitive Compartmented Information (SCI) access.
 The course reviews the proper safeguarding of classified and other sensitive information.
 Employees who maintain a security clearance and/or SCI access are required to take this course annually.

-Sensitive Information and International Trade Compliance discusses the proper handling and storage of export controlled, proprietary, third party proprietary and personal information, as well as the principles of international trade compliance and risks of cyber attacks or other intelligence threats.
+Sensitive Information and International Trade Compliance discusses the proper handling and storage of export controlled, proprietary, third party proprietary and personal information, as well as the principles of international trade compliance and risks of cyber-attacks or other intelligence threats.
 All employees are required to take this course annually.

 Truth in Negotiations Act reviews the provisions of the Truth in Negotiations Act (TINA), which governs the conduct of people involved in the development or negotiation of contract proposals for the government or with a prime contractor.
 At the Corporate level, this course is required to be taken every two years by the CEO/President, Executive Vice Presidents or Company Vice President/General Manager and their direct reports; senior level employees in Business Development, Legal, Contracts, Procurement, Global Supply Chain Operations and Ethics and Business Conduct; and employees who provide cost estimating input to a proposal.
 Employees outside of the US are excluded.